 Anyway, here's the coaster hub.
 I'm not sure why, but I feel like the single speed coaster fits the personality of the bike more than a 3-speed hub does.
 I bought the cheapest wheel & hub I could find, which was made by Wheelmaster.
 I thought Wheelmaster was one of the better brands, for spokes at least, but when the wheel came, it was pretty roughly finished.
 The welded seam wasn't completely smooth and the entire thing wasn't even polished.
 The wheel was also severely out of true.
 I trued up the wheel the best I could and threw it on the bike.

 I hadn't truly ridden a coaster brake bike in maybe ten years, so I took it easy at first.
 Something I didn't notice until I started riding was that the right side crank is bent outwards bit, giving a slightly awkward feeling with my foot wiggling side to side, up and down as I pedaled.
 That feeling disappeared after a few minutes.
 The bike has 46/18 tooth cogs so riding it as a single speed is equivalent to staying in 2nd gear with factory gearing on a 3-speed.
 Starts were slow and my cruising speed had me pedaling at an uncomfortably high cadence.
+Weaving through people on the Diag, the bike had me wanting to go too-fast all the time.

 I rode the bike to and from work and it was, for lack of a better word, a lot of work.
 I couldn't really find the right cadence at any speed or slope and I had to constantly make sure I wasn't stopping with my feet in the wrong position.
 However, after riding around for about ten miles last night, I couldn't get off.
 Despite the fact that it was a single speed, it just felt really nice at night.
 As long as I stayed on North campus (or central) avoiding the hills in between, it was actually pretty comfortable.
-It forced me to take it easy and just relax.
+It forced me to take it easy and just relax on the mild hills.
 Riding the hills in the dark wasn't that bad either, because the darkness also forces me to slow down.
 I did push my limits on the way home though, hitting 31 mph pedaling down a hill and nearly losing my pocket full of coins.

 As if this bike wasn't already full of surprises, I realized that the tires that Victor put on it however long ago were still in perfect shape.
 They were essentially brand new Kenda K40s with not even a single crack.
 Normally on ebay, a working, vintage AW hub would be worth around what I gave Victor, and so would an old Raleigh frame.
 A pair of new K40 tires would also be worth about that much.
 Instead, I got all three of those things for the price of one.
 What a steal!
 I know enthusiasts who wouldn't spend what I spent for this bike (it was still less than $50) even if it was fully functional, but I don't believe in selling vintage bikes for scrap price.
 These things are far more than scrap metal; they're durable, dependable machines at the very least.
 They have a history and deserve to be appreciated and ridden.